 Boiled Cider Pear Oatmeal Cookies

-You do not have to have to be a professional baker or have a blog to participate and any type of cookies are welcome, not just super fancy creations.
+You do not have to be a professional baker or have a blog to participate, and any type of cookies are welcome, not just super fancy creations.
 You can also submit a soldier here to receive cookies.

-I seem to fall in love with a different flavor or ingredient every season.
-Last year it was quince, this year boiled cider is my jam, my new favorite fall ingredient to experiment with.
+I fall in love with a different flavor or ingredient every season.
+Last year, quince; this year, boiled cider is my jam.
+Most definitely, it is my new favorite fall ingredient to experiment with.
+So happy with this recipe.

-You can purchase boiled cider online at King Arthur Flour or, if you are like me and found the patience to make your own, simply bring a gallon of apple cider to a boil in a large pot and simmer it on a low flame for 4 to 5 hours until it becomes a thick syrup.
-The flavor punch you get in the syrup is well worth the effort.
+You can purchase boiled cider online at King Arthur Flour or, like me, make your own.
+Bring a gallon of apple cider to a boil in a large pot.
+Then simmer it on a low flame for 4 to 5 hours until it becomes a thick syrup.
+Trust me, the flavor punch in the syrup is well worth the effort.
+It works beautifully in these Boiled Cider Pear Oatmeal Cookies.

-This year I decided to concentrate more on flavor than shape and color.
-What’s more comforting than homemade oatmeal cookies and what’s more Fall or Thanksgiving evocative than apple cider?
+My earlier contributions to Operation Cookie Takeover have been colorful and fun creations.
+However, this year I concentrated more on flavor than shape and color.
+So what’s more comforting than homemade oatmeal cookies?
+And what represents Fall or Thanksgiving more than apple cider?

-In addition to the jar of boiled cider hanging out in my fridge, I had some dried pears on hand.
-Soon this all came together in a wonderful and delicious way in now what is my new favorite oatmeal cookie recipe.
-Two dozen of these went out to a United States Army corporal this past week to thank him for his service.
+In addition to the jar of boiled cider hanging out in my fridge, I also had some dried pears on hand.
+Soon, this all came together in a wonderful and delicious way.
+This is now my new favorite oatmeal cookie recipe.
+Two dozen of these Boiled Cider Pear Oatmeal Cookies shipped out to a United States Army corporal this past week to thank him for his service.

 Boiled Cider Pear Oatmeal Cookies